In case your question is not here, feel free to contact us via menu the contact button

 - If you buy a phone in the higher pricing segment, they will always have the sensors.

-At the moment Android watch is in beta and we only tested a Galaxy 4 and Galaxy 5 ourselves.
-Galaxy 4 is working, but battery drains quickly (within a few hours).
+At the moment Android watch is in beta and we only tested a Galaxy 4, 5 and 6 ourselves.
+Galaxy 4 is working, but battery drains quickly (3-5 hours of session tracking on full battery).
 It’s the cheapest option though to get started.
-We also only tested at the moment with Round face watches, so if you buy a square Android watch this might cause issues.
-We will support square watches soon as well.
+Galaxy 5 and 6, especially the PRO lasts significantly longer.

 We tested with Apple Watch 4 and higher.
 Also the cheaper SE watch works fine.